aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 end
 ```

-The theoretical mass flux is then 38359 kg m^-2 s^-1
+The theoretical mass flux for the ideal gas is then 38359 kg m^-2 s^-1

 The ideal gas model, when the flow is choked, calculates the mass flux directly without needing to calculate the actual conditions at the nozzle.
-These can be calculated easily as well<a href="#fn-7" class="sidenote-number"></a><span class="sidenote" id="fn-7">[Tilton](#tilton-2008), "Fluid and Particle Dynamics," equations 6-119 and 6-120.</span>.
+These can be calculated easily as well.<a href="#fn-7" class="sidenote-number"></a><span class="sidenote" id="fn-7">[Tilton](#tilton-2008), "Fluid and Particle Dynamics," equations 6-119 and 6-120.</span>

 ```julia
 nozzle_pressure_ideal(P, T, k) = P*(2/(k+1))^(k/(k-1))